SystemsGeneticsSG/EpiMogrify_np/README.md

+Non proprietary codes used in this study

-# Scripts to generate H3K4me3 peak profiles from ENCODE bam files
+#### I. generateH3K4me3prolifes_ENCODE.py: Script to generate H3K4me3 peak profiles from ENCODE bam files and the steps are:

-1. Create analysis directory
+1. Create analysis directory for each ENCODE experiment ID
-2. Check the number of Control files and set parameters for MACS2
+2. Check the presence of control ChIP-seq for the H3K4me3 ChIP-seq files.
+Set parameters for MACS2 peak calling software according to the control ChIP-seq information.
-3. Check if the control sample is already mapped to hg38 genome orelse remap the bam files to hg38
+3. Check if the control sample is already mapped to hg38 genome orelse remap the control bam files to hg38 genome.
-4. Check if Experiment sample Bam derived is from Single or paired and Remap to hg38 v25
+4. Check if H3K4me3 treatment sample bam file is derived from a single-end or paired-end sequencing and remap the bam file to hg38 genome.
-5. MACS2 peak caller: Broad or narrow
+5. Use MACS2 peak caller with broad parameter to generate broad H3K4me3 profiles.
-6. Annotate the peak to the nearest Ensemble transcripts
+6. Annotate the ChIP-seq peak to the nearest Ensemble transcripts.

 ```